 - PLX PEX Device Editor for Linux (v7.20 Final, 2015-01-09)

 - This is the same PEX device Editor GUI that is currently available on Windows which has been ported to Java to run on Linux.
 Please refer to the Readme for installation instructions.

 - See Additional Software

-Users with NDA access for PLX switches will be able to use all the high-end features of the PDE GUI mentioned above.
-Non NDA users will only be able to use the PDE GUI for the PCIe bridge devices.
+Users with CDA access for PLX switches will be able to use all the high-end features of the PDE GUI mentioned above.
+Non CDA users will only be able to use the PDE GUI for the PCIe bridge devices.

 Note: Installing this SDK along with older SDK versions is not supported.
 The original installation must be fully removed via Add/Remove Programs (or

 vice versa).
 Not fully removing before installing may cause the new install to malfunction.

 - PLX Command-Line Monitor (PlxCm) for DOS (v2.60)

 - PlxCm for DOS is an updated version of the legacy PLXMon for DOS application that supports newer PLX devices.
 PlxCm includes complete support for all PLX 9000 parts and limited support for other PLX devices.
 Some features of the PLXMon SCLU are not implemented, such as scripting, but these may be added in future updates.
 Basic features include access to any PCI register, I/O ports, memory, and PLX 9000 registers and EEPROM.
 PlxCm will execute in pure DOS or a Windows 98/Me DOS window.
 (Membership Required)